theforeman/community-templates/README.md

 ### Host Parameters

-The templates use some Host Parameters to contol the flow of the template.
+The templates use some Host Parameters to control the flow of the template.
 These are:

 * `install-disk`: What device to install to (default: the first disk returned with `list-devices disk`)
 * `partitioning-method`: `regular` (default for `Preseed default`), `lvm` (default for `Preseed default lvm`) or `crypto`
 * `partitioning-recipe`: `atomic` (default for `Preseed default`), `home`, or `multi` (default for `Preseed default lvm`)
+* `partitioning-disk-label`: If present labels the disk as specified.
+(Default: automatic/not set.
+Can be `msdos` or `gpt`)
 * `partitioning-expert-recipe`: Entire recipe (default: empty, i.e `partitioning-recipe`)
 * `partitioning-vg-name`: LVM volume group name (default: `vg01` for `Preseed default lvm`)
 * `partitioning-filesystem`: One of `ext4`, `ext4`, `btrfs`, ... (default: empty, the default is used)